0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 <a name="Week5"></a>
 ### :date: Week 5 - 01/04-07/04 :

 I've try to improve a kind of pipeline to create dataset for the future analysis, for this First I extract papers that are open access and contains Accession Numbers so there is a full-txt and an Accession-Numbers file in XML format from the annotation API and RESTful API.
 Then I extract a PMCID list that it used to "sentencized" full-txt XML files.
-Then I use a little script to repare result files, indeed the splitter sometimes made mistakes, And it's kind of easy to fix some of these#####################
+Then I use a little script to repare result files, indeed the splitter sometimes made mistakes, And it's kind of easy to fix some of these.
+Then I extract citation from those repared files and it result in a file with all sentences containing all citations.
+But we're focusing on citations that are currently mine by the annotation API.

+To create a good dataset we decide to take the section and the subtype of the citation eg. section= *Results* or *Methods* and SubType= *ENA* or *PDBe*.

+We also decide to remove citations that have less than 25 characters and more than 500 characters, indeed those with less than 25 are most of the time title like *INTRODUCTION* or *Suplementary-material*.

 - *Papers & Blogs* :